saerelmasri/Test-SDK-Celitecth-Typescript/README.md

-# Testcelitechliblab Typescript SDK 1.1.6
+# Celitech Typescript SDK 1.1.6
-The Typescript SDK for Testcelitechliblab.
+The Typescript SDK for Celitech.
 - API version: 1.1.6
 - SDK version: 1.1.6
 ## Table of Contents